dry-rb/dry-rb.org/source/gems/dry-transaction/usage.html.md

 ### Passing additional step arguments

-Additional arguments for step operations can be passed at the time of calling your transaction.
+You can pass additional arguments to step operations at the time of calling your transaction.
 Provide these arguments as an array, and they’ll be [splatted](https://endofline.wordpress.com/2011/01/21/the-strange-ruby-splat/) into the front of the operation’s arguments.
 This means that transactions can effectively support operations with any sort of `#call(*args, input)` interface.

 ```ruby
 DB = []